Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Responsibilities and Duties

-As an Associate Director you will report directly to the Managing Director, as well as being charged with running your own assignments with clients relating to claims on live projects.
+As an Associate Director, you will report directly to the Managing Director and manage your own assignments related to claims on live projects.
+Your services will include:

 Desired Skills and Experience